Trump Keeps Getting Mad When He Finds Out What His Policies Actually Do

 To be sure, it’s possible that Trump isn’t as naïve as he appears.
 The mogul has spent most of his life pursuing schemes to enrich himself at the expense of people he’d duped into admiring him.
 It wouldn’t be at all surprising were he to consciously use his influence over tax policy to perform the same trick.

 Further, Trump is perfectly capable of pursuing politically toxic policies at his own volition.
-Congressional Republicans did give Trump the power to cancel the Affordable Care Act’s cost-sharing reductions, he took that initiative himself — ostensibly, out of the delusional belief that doing so would force Democrats to negotiate over Obamacare repeal.
+Congressional Republicans didn’t force Trump to cancel the Affordable Care Act’s cost-sharing reductions (even if they did give him the power to), he took that initiative himself — ostensibly, out of the delusional belief that doing so would force Democrats to negotiate over Obamacare repeal.

-And yet, if Trump got his policy advice from health-care economists — instead of Fox & Friends — he would know that canceling these subsidies are unlikely to “implode” Obamacare, even if that were a politically wise thing to do.
+And yet, if Trump got his policy advice from health-care economists — instead of Fox & Friends — he would know that canceling these subsidies is unlikely to “implode” Obamacare, even if that were a politically wise thing to do.

 Further, it seems doubtful that Trump would have agreed to begin his presidency by pushing trillion-dollar Medicaid cuts — instead of, say, a popular infrastructure bill that would have affirmed his status as a builder and deal-maker — if he’d followed politics closely enough to understand the substance of Paul Ryan’s health-care vision.